Mushymato/DynamicItemSpriteCompositor/docs/author-guide.md

 When an item is created, DISCO will combine the **ItemSpriteRuleAtlas** entries provided by every content pack and find the ones that apply to the given item.
 Then, DISCO creates a special composite texture that combines the original sprite plus every content pack sprite based on the **ItemSpriteRuleAtlas** entries, and calculates a sprite index offset for every sprite involved.
-This special composite texture becomes the item's new texture (shared across all instances of this item), and the final sprite index is picked based on the *SpriteIndexRule* list given.
+This special composite texture becomes the item's new texture (shared across all instances of this item), and the final sprite index is picked based on the **SpriteIndexRule** list given.

 There is a limitation here.
 If a particular place in question doesn't use `ParsedItemData` to get texture, then the changed texture won't propagate over.
 This mainly impacts mods that don't use `Item.draw` or `Item.drawInMenu` to display items.

-When an item pass all requirements on a *SpriteIndexRule*, it will get a random sprite index from the `SpriteIndexList`.
+When an item pass all requirements on a single **SpriteIndexRule**, it will get a random sprite index from the `SpriteIndexList`.
-When multiple *SpriteIndexRule* across the **ItemSpriteRuleAtlas** provided by the same content pack pass all requirements, their `SpriteIndexList` are combined and a random sprite index is picked from there.
+When an item pass all requirements on multiple **SpriteIndexRule** entries:
-When multiple *SpriteIndexRule* across the **ItemSpriteRuleAtlas** provided by the different content pack pass all requirements, the content pack that comes later in the dependency tree gets to apply their sprites.
+- Only the **SpriteIndexRule** with lowest `Precedence` values are considered, e.g. if there were 2 0 item = it will get a random sprite index from the combined `SpriteIndexList` from all rules with equal chance.

 The sprite indexes are rechecked in 2 situations:
 - New day started